Hanburgeric/rclUE/README.md

 - Saved
 - <PROJECT_NAME>.sln

+#### 9. Build and run your project

 Your project should now be ready to build and run!

----

 #### Additional troubleshooting

-If the project fails to build or run, check the `*.log` files in the `Saved` folder in the project directory for guidance on what to do.
-If the log contains the message `missing import`, then you've likely forgotten to add a `.lib`/`.dll` from somwhere.
+If your project fails to build or run, check the `*.log` files in the `Saved` folder of the project directory for guidance on what to do.
+If the log contains the message `missing import`, then you've forgotten to add that `.lib`/`.dll` to the plugin.